A classical, non-singular, bouncing universe: Introduction

 Inflation was invented \cite{Guth:1980zm,Starobinsky:1980te} to solve the horizon, flatness and other classic ``problems'' of Big-Bang cosmology.
 Nevertheless inherent shortcomings persist.
 Among these is that in Big-Bang cosmology spacetime is not geodesically complete --- the universe inevitably \cite{Hawking:1969sw} originates in a spacelike singularity where curvatures exceed the Planck value, necessitating appeal to an as-yet-unknown ultra-violet-complete theory of quantum gravity.
 This has led some to differentiate between the evidence supporting our post-inflationary post-reheating model of cosmology (nucleosynthesis, recombination, growth and evolution of structure), and the far more speculative state of our knowledge preceding that.
 It has also led to many attempts to improve on, or at least develop alternatives to, our theoretical framework for those earliest epochs -- the Hartle-Hawking no-boundary proposal \cite{PhysRevD.28.2960}, pre-Big-Bang cosmology \cite{Gasperini:1992em}, ekpyrotic cosmology \cite{Khoury:2001wf} and cyclic cosmology \cite{Steinhardt:2001st}.

 A recent alternative to the Inflationary Big-Bang scenario is non-singular bouncing cosmologies \cite{Ijjas_2017,Ijjas:2016tpn}.
 Such cosmologies generically provide geodesic completeness \cite{SteinhardIjjasSimple}, while addressing some of the problems inflation was constructed to solve, such as the horizon problem \cite{SteinhardIjjasSimple}.
 Most models of non-singular cosmologies require a violation of the null energy condition (NEC) \cite{RubakovNEC}.
 This is typically realized with a non-standard kinetic term for a scalar field responsible for the bounce \cite{Ijjas_2017} (and references therein).
 NEC violation and non-standard kinetic terms are not necessarily problematic; however not requiring them would be preferable if possible.
+Other possibilities for realizing non-singular bounces are models with kinetic braiding \cite{Easson_2011,Dobre_2018}, DHOST models \cite{Ilyas:2020qja}, and theories with torsion \cite{Cubero:2019lxw,Poplawski:2011jz,Unger:2018oqo}.

-Recent reanalyses \cite{DiValentino:2019qzk} of Planck data \cite{Planckdata} suggest that we might be living in a topologically closed universe with a small but positive curvature.
+Recent reanalyses \cite{DiValentino:2019qzk} of Planck data \cite{Planckdata} suggest that we might be living in a universe with a small but positive curvature.
+The analysis of ACT data alone (\cite{Aiola:2020azj}, see Table 5), on the other hand, are consistent with a flat universe; with the combination ACT+Planck favoring postive curvature at approximately half the significance \cite{Aiola:2020azj}, while ACT+WMAP remains consistent with zero spatial curvature.
 When $\kappa > 0$, NEC need not be violated for a cosmological bounce \cite{RubakovNEC}.
 In a scenario with $\Lambda > 0$ and $\kappa>0$, an empty universe will bounce since $\rho_\kappa \sim a^{-2}$ and $\rho_{\Lambda} \sim a^0.$ This, however, results in a universe that is symmetric around $t=t_b$ with an equation of state parameter $w=0$.
 Without a field energy density, there is also no mechanism for reheating, and thus no explanation for the current matter content of the universe.

 In this paper, we present a model for a clasical non-singular bouncing cosmology without a NEC violation.
 This is achieved by having a scalar field with a canonical kinetic term coupled to the Ricci scalar $R$.
 This coupling facilitates the bounce, which occurs when the field-curvature coupling dominates the scale-factor kinematics.
 The coupling also prevents the universe from bouncing repeatedly by "locking" the field after the bounce.